Step 6: Issuing My License for a Waiver Application

 How long is a bond valid?

 A bond may be issued for whatever length of time you and your insurance agent or bond company representative arrange.
-Most bonds are issued for one to three years.
+Most bonds are issued for a period of one to three years.
 At the end of that time, the bond may be canceled, or the bond company may request another premium to extend the life of the bond.

-What is the asbestos open book examination?
+What is the Asbetos open-book examination?

-The Asbestos Open Book Examination does not certify a contractor to engage in asbestos-related work.
+The Open Book Examination does not certify a contractor to engage in asbestos-related work.
 The purpose of the guide and the examination is to make contractors aware of the risks of dealing with asbestos and to provide the knowledge base necessary to respond appropriately to construction situations where asbestos is or may be present.

 Do I need to be concerned about Workers' Compensation Insurance?